Tunde-OS/code-resp/index.md

-# Welcome to my blog
+# Welcome to my Code Vault

-I'm glad you are here.
-I plan to talk about ...
+Tutorials, Coding Tips and Tricks, Code Snippets, One-on-One/Group Discussions Open source codes and many more...
+                                   Avail yourself of the resources on this blog and Your feedback is very essential.